AntiLibrary5/nicools-kitchen/_posts/2025-09-03-burrata-mortadella-sandwich.md

 tags: [Non Vegetarian]
 ---

 Today I hit a milestone!
 I ran my first 10km with Cecile.
 Am I becoming the girl who runs for fun?
 That's it for me?
 Who am I?
 What am I?
 Who are you?
 Why am I doing this?
 Why are you reading this?
-To answers all these questions, I made myself a sandwich to compensate for all the energy I lost running.
+To answer all these questions, I made myself a sandwich to compensate for all the energy I lost running.

 ## Ingredients